TRACK 1: Media Relations

 A fireside chat with Condé Nast: How to win readers and engage people

 The PR and media relations landscape is changing.
 How can communicators adjust to ensure that their messages get heard?
 As the chief communications officer at Condé Nast, Cameron Blanchard has the responsibility of leading media relations, internal communications, corporate social responsibility and positioning strategies for a media organization that attracts millions of readers to its many publications, including The New Yorker, Allure, Wired, Vogue, Bon Appétit, Vanity Fair and more.
-In 2017, Condé Nast broke its audience records by reaching 113 million consumers across its publications in October, and saw mobile visitors increase to more than 91 million.
+Condé Nast continues to break and set audience records across all platforms: digital, video and print.
 What’s the secret to the media giant’s success—and how can you tailor those secrets to your own PR efforts?
 In this keynote fireside chat, Blanchard will share the lessons she’s learned, along with takeaways on growing PR and media relations trends—including managing crisis communications, finding and crafting engaging content, uncovering organizations’ stories and more.

 Inside the newsroom: Pitching tips and tricks to stake your media coverage claim

 In a world where news cycles change by the minute, cutting through the chatter to get your story told requires thinking outside the box.
 For PR pros, that means packaging a message that tells a compelling story to catch journalists’ attention.
 As AAA’s national spokesperson as well as a former journalist, Tamra Johnson knows her way around a newsroom.
 To succeed in the hectic world of media relations, she’ll show you how to live by a simple philosophy: Act like a PR pro, but think like a journalist.
 The secret to success lies in the art of the pitch.

 - The components of outstanding pitches that can create storytelling gold

 - How to give reporters what they want, when they want it